Canta Comigo

-Canta Comigo (English: Sing with Me) is a Brazilian reality television music competition show based on the British television series All Together Now.
+Canta Comigo ('Sing with Me') is a Brazilian reality television music competition show based on the British television series All Together Now.
 The series premiered on Wednesday, July 18, 2018, at 10:30 p.m.
 (BRT / AMT) on RecordTV.

 The series is known for being the final show Gugu Liberato hosted prior to his death on November 21, 2019.
 Rodrigo Faro, who had already hosted the first season of the teen series in 2020, replaced Gugu as the main series host in 2021.

 Format

 In each episode, a range of singers take to the stage, but waiting to judge each performance is 'The 100' - a unique panel of one hundred music experts and performers from across Brazil.

 The heats

 During each heat, performers try and outscore their competitors in order to earn a seat on the top three podium.
 Whenever a performer scores high enough for a podium place, the act in 3rd place is eliminated as a result.

 From each heat, two acts go through to the semifinals.
 Once all acts have sung, the 1st placed performer with the highest score automatically goes through.
 The acts in 2nd and 3rd sing off against one another and the winner of that sing off earns the second qualification spot.

 If, at any time, someone reaches the maximum score and makes the 100 judges stand up at once ensures a direct place for the grand finale.
 This can happen at any time in the program, either in the heats or in the semifinal.